dvdmtw98/blog/Post Vault/articles/2021-03-13-tryhackme-ice.md

 > record_mic

-5. **To complicate forensics efforts we can modify timestamps of files on the system.
+5. **To complicate forensics efforts we can modify the timestamps of files on the system.
 What command allows us to do this?
 Don't ever do this on a pentest unless you're explicitly allowed to do so!
-This is not beneficial to the defending team as they try to breakdown the events of the pentest after the fact.**
+This is not beneficial to the defending team as they try to break down the events of the pentest after the fact.**

 ![Timestomp Command|350](images/thm-ice/timestamp-command.png)